 If you’d like to improve your drawing skills, you’re invited to join this class devoted to fundamentals of drawing.
-Tutors Bill and Sion have made 1,2,3s of Drawing very much a 'hands on' and 'how to' course, stressing different drawing techniques, tricks of the trade, nuts-and-bolts-know how, methods of observation and exposure to a variety of drawing tools.
+Tutor Bill has made 1,2,3s of Drawing very much a 'hands on' and 'how to' course, stressing different drawing techniques, tricks of the trade, nuts-and-bolts-know how, methods of observation and exposure to a variety of drawing tools.

 You’re probably bursting with creativity and imagination and we want to ensure you have practical methods of getting your creative ideas quickly and effectively onto paper.
 There’ll be numerous short drawing exercises (challenging, fun or fanciful), and some longer ones.
 They’re designed as stepping stones or pieces of the puzzle of how to draw.
 Building up a catalogue of small skills over the course should demystify drawing for you, make it easier - and turn it into the joy it’s meant to be!

 What makes this drawing course different from most others is that it examines a vast number of ways drawing can be done and learned.
 This is achieved by having many topics and two tutors to teach them.
 We alternate - one of us leading the class while the other prepares the next part of the lesson or joins in giving you individual input regarding what you’re working on.
 This ‘tag-team’ set-up results in a quickly paced course with lots of varying opportunities for you to learn and do.

 Some work will be done outside of class (10 week evening classes only, not in summer school).
 You’ll get individual help and there’ll also be group critiques which will stress methods, analyse results and provide for lively exchanges with classmates and tutors.

 - methods of observation, judging shape, size, proportion

 - varying line-weight, drawing tools, ways, angles of holding tools